cpsource/dibit/README.md

 version_1_0 Created - Initial Release
 version_1_1 Created - define USE_LAST_BLOCK to obscure last block in file version_1_2 Created - add trivium to last_block encode/decode
+version_1_3 Created - add sha1 to end of -a encrypted file